Client: WSP Global

 Assess the Organization and the Team

-An initial sales performance consulting engagement with the RAIN Group assessed the company's business development structure and process, identified the existing team's sales strengths and improvement areas (using our sales assessments), and resulted in a Revenue Growth Plan of Action to help WSP achieve their aggressive four-year revenue growth target.
+An initial sales performance consulting engagement with the RAIN Group assessed the company's business development structure and process, identified the existing team's sales strengths and improvement areas, and resulted in a Revenue Growth Plan of Action to help WSP achieve their aggressive four-year revenue growth target.

 Armed with RAIN Group's recommendations, WSP began the process of creating a business development culture.
 The firm continued to use a seller-doer model, but supplemented it with a professional business development team -- hiring full-time business development professionals.